Club-INTech/I2C-Callables/README.md

 ### Slave

 On the slave side, where the library is used, the user has to register functions to be called by the master.
-This is done via the `TODO()` macro which will take care of declaring the function with a given name and store it at the requested ID.
+This is done via the `registerRPC` function which will take care of registering an existing function at the given index.
+The RPC methods need to match the following prototype : `BufferedData* f()`

 Function definition is left up to the user.
-Initialization of the `ReturnData` struct should be done in the function if it is needed, `dataArray` should be malloc'd.
+Initialization of the `BufferedData` struct should be done in the function if it is needed, `dataArray` should be malloc'd.
+Prefer using the provided constructor.
 If there is no return value, return `nullptr`.

 ### Master